GODS & ACRONS

 AYNAR, GODDESS OF THE EARTH AND SKY

-Aynar, the Goddess of Earth and Skies, as her title already proclaimed, was the primary protector of the relationship that existed between everything that lived between earth and sky.
-Although she possessed great beauty, she wasn't the most beautiful or the most desired among the goddesses; a fact that didn't bother her, quite the contrary.
-But, definitely, Aynar was one of the most insightful and intelligent, being considered an excellent strategist and a fierce warrior.
-For the other goddesses, she was a born leader, and this was always seen when she initiated the Council of Goddesses at the Temple of the Goddesses, located South of the Castle of Light.
-A special place reserved only for the goddesses to discuss matters of their interests.
-In the High Council of Gods, Aynar became highly respected when, in the period called Before the First Era, she raised the issue about the creatures that roamed loose by the land, water, and air among the worlds.
-Although, at the time, she was ignored, later on, when the Castle of Light was attacked, her name was remembered emphatically.
-After a long period of mutual interest, Aynar joined Thuror, and they had only one son who received the name Thur, in homage to the father.
-Goddess Aynar created the Second Lineage of Alarhorim and, although she does not know it, she will play an important role in the Time of Darkness, in the Second Era of Anahkólion.
-And this fact will impact the course and fate of Mount Naumathar.
+Aynar, the Goddess of Land and Skies, as her title already proclaimed, was the chief protector of the bond between all that lived between the land and the heavens.
+Though she possessed great beauty, she was not the most beautiful nor the most desired among the goddesses, a fact that did not bother her in the slightest.
+In fact, she took pride in being one of the most insightful and intelligent, known as an excellent strategist and a fierce warrior.
+To the other goddesses, she was a natural leader, a trait always evident when she convened the Council of Goddesses at the Temple of the Goddesses, located south of the Castle of Light, a special place reserved exclusively for the goddesses to discuss matters of their interest.
+In the High Council of the Gods, Aynar earned great respect during the period known as Before the First Era when she raised concerns about the creatures roaming freely across the land, water, and air among the worlds.
+Though her warnings were initially ignored, her name was strongly remembered when the Castle of Light was later attacked.
+After much mutual interest, Aynar united with Thuror, and they had only one child, whom they named Thur in honor of his father.
+Aynar created the Second Lineage of Alarhorim, and although she does not yet know it, she will play a crucial role in the Time of Darkness during the Second Era of Anahkólion, a role that will influence the fate and destiny of Mount Naumathar.

 ANKAENDHAR, GODDESS OF NIGHTMARES AND ILLUSIONS

-The most beautiful among the goddesses and perhaps one of the most powerful was the goddess Ankaendhar.
-Her power directly influenced the subconscious and the realm of dreams, providing sensations and images of various kinds both while awake and during sleep.
-In essence, she had the ability to induce illusions and alter the reality of anyone, god, or thing, wherever they may be.
-Due to such power, the majority of the gods were apprehensive, if not fearful, of approaching Ankaendhar in an affectionate manner, which, to some extent, was not entirely unwarranted.
-As a result, Ankaendhar ended up being excluded from the company of others and became reclusive and vengeful, fueling a sense of anger and resentment within the goddess.
-Feeling that her presence was often unnecessary, if not undesirable, Ankaendhar distanced herself from the Castle of Light.
-In her secret domains outside of Mount Naumathar, Ankaendhar, who had long harbored love for one of the gods, devised a plan that would reshape the order of Mount Naumathar and grant her recognition and prestige among the gods.
-When the time was right, she set her plan into motion.
-Under the supervision and with the assistance of Thuror, Ankaendhar became the creator of the Third Lineage of Dailhoror.
-And despite not uniting with any of the gods, she will have a child who will change the course of history.
+Ankaendhar, the most beautiful among the goddesses and perhaps one of the most powerful, wielded a unique ability to influence the subconscious and imagination of every being, evoking a range of sensations and images both while they were awake and during their sleep.
+In essence, she had the power to create illusions and manipulate reality itself, affecting gods, mortals, and objects, wherever they may be.
+Due to the extent of her power, many of the gods felt uneasy, if not outright afraid, about growing too close to Ankaendhar.
+This fear, while not unfounded, caused her to be largely excluded from the company of the other gods.
+In turn, this isolation fueled a deep sense of bitterness and resentment within her.
+Feeling increasingly unwanted and unnecessary, Ankaendhar withdrew from the Castle of Light.
+In her secret domain, far from Mount Naumathar, she conceived a plan that would alter the order of the gods and bring her the recognition and prestige she longed for.
+At the right moment, she put her plan into action.
+With the guidance and help of Thuror, Ankaendhar created the Third Lineage of Dailhoror.
+Though she did not join with any of the gods, she will bear a son who will change the course of history.

 LOHANAR, GODDESS OF THE CIRCLE OF FLAMES

 The goddess Lohanar was not one for many words.
-Endowed with a strong and resolute personality, Lohanar controlled all that came from fire.
-Her power was known as the Circle of Flames of Lohanar, which served both as protection and as a form of attack.
-In the High Council, she was regarded as an important figure, although Lohanar limited her participation to observing the behavior of the gods in the matters at hand.
-Rarely, if ever, did she offer an opinion, but this usually occurred when she was questioned about a fact or situation that required resolution and called upon her knowledge or pertained to her powers.
-In her youth, she developed an affection for the god Gerndar, and after a long period—let's not even mention the word incalculable—a platonic relationship gave birth to a beautiful child named Lyodar.
-Many periods later, this girl would be known as the goddess Lyodar in a world called Ernt-nador.
-The significance, power, and the Third Lineage of Isfhulor, created by Lohanar, were tested when the Great War of Men erupted.
-At that time, the war was known as the "War of Darkness."
+With a strong and resolute personality, Lohanar wielded control over all that came from fire.
+Her power, known as the Circle of Flames of Lohanar, served both as a shield and a weapon.
+In the High Council, she was considered an important figure, despite the fact that Lohanar usually limited her involvement to observing the gods' reactions to the issues discussed.
+Rarely, if ever, did she offer an opinion unless questioned on a matter that specifically required her expertise or involved her powers.
+While still young, she developed feelings for the god Gerndar, and after an unmeasurable, if not incalculable, period of a platonic relationship, their union resulted in the birth of a beautiful child named Lyodar.
+Many Ages later, this child would be recognized as the goddess Lyodar in a world called Ernt-nador.
+The importance, power, and Third Lineage of Isfhulor, created by Lohanar, were put to the test when the Great War of Men erupted.
+This war, at the time, was known as the "War of Darkness."

 KAYLAR, GODDESS OF VISION

-Among all the goddesses that resided in Mount Naumathar, Kaylar, the goddess of Vision, was the gentlest and most delicate, which, along with her angelic beauty, made her one of the most beloved and stunning.
-Yet, this gentleness was often mistaken for weakness, which didn't bother the goddess in the slightest.
-On the contrary, she enjoyed being underestimated, and the gods did so frequently.
-Kaylar possessed a kind heart and an unwavering desire to assist the gods.
-Her gentle and delicate nature often unsettled some of the other goddesses.
-In the High Council, she was highly diligent, which some considered excessive or deliberate pretense.
-The power of Vision she held allowed Kaylar to see beyond any Era or Time.
-There were no obstacles to her sight, and that's why she held a position of importance in the High Council.
-Due to all her qualities, Kaylar grew close to Jad, the God of Precision, particularly because of Jad's lack of sight, which he lost at an early age.
-This closeness resulted in the union of the two gods, and from them, the son Donuris and the daughter Aladis were born.
-Because of her power of Vision, long before the First Era, Kaylar foresaw an event that would completely change the future of the gods of Anahkólion.
-Because of this, she secretly met with Thuror and decided not to have any lineage in Anahkólion.
-Thuror tried to dissuade her from this decision, but unfortunately, he was unsuccessful.
-In an unknown land far from the six worlds, Kaylar secretly created a lineage entirely different from any other that had been created before.
-And nobody else knew of this fact.
+Among all the goddesses residing on Mount Naumathar, Kaylar, the Goddess of Vision, was the most gentle and delicate, which, along with her angelic beauty, made her one of the most beloved and admired.
+Her tenderness, however, was often mistaken for weakness, something that did not bother her in the least.
+Quite the opposite, Kaylar enjoyed being underestimated, and the gods often did so.
+Kaylar possessed a kind heart and a constant desire to assist the gods, but her sweet and gentle demeanor sometimes irritated some of the other goddesses.
+In the High Council, she was diligent to the point that some saw it as overzealousness or even intentional pretense.
+Her gift of Vision allowed Kaylar to see beyond any Era or Time.
+No barrier could stand in her way, which earned her a place of great importance in the High Council.
+Because of all her virtues, Kaylar grew close to Jad, the God of Precision, particularly because of Jad’s early loss of sight.
+This closeness led to a union between the two, and they had a son, Donuris, and a daughter, Aladis.
+Long before the First Era, using her power of Vision, Kaylar foresaw an event that would completely alter the future of the gods of Anahkólion.
+As a result, she secretly met with Thuror and decided that she would not create any lineage in Anahkólion.
+Though Thuror tried to dissuade her, he was ultimately unsuccessful.
+In a distant and unknown land, far from the six worlds, Kaylar secretly created a lineage unlike any other that had ever been formed.
+No one else knew of this fact.

 ONUSAR, GODDESS OF LIGHTNING AND LIGHT

-Though she was one of the main goddesses in power and importance, Onusar was very different from all the others who made up the High Council of the Gods of Anahkólion.
-Something different in her soul turned her determined, patient, and strong personality into something restless and irresponsible, even nearly wild at times.
-While the vast majority of goddesses were patient and, to some extent, calm, the Goddess of Lightning and Light showed herself to be rebellious and impetuous.
-This became fully evident when, on several occasions, she exceeded the use of her powers, damaging the interests of Mount Naumathar.
-Often excluded because of her unbridled behavior, Onusar ended up getting close to the only god she had affinity with and, at specific times, a similarity in personality: Nurhul, the God of Lightning.
-With Nurhul, Onusar was very happy and had Nurdhor and, later, Alisas.
-Onusar's trajectory is marked by a choice that split her family, causing a particularly large impact in the world of Ernt-nador.
+Although she was one of the most powerful and important goddesses, Onusar stood out from all others who sat at the High Council of the Gods of Anahkólion.
+There was something within her that transformed her determined, patient, and strong personality into something restless and reckless, almost wild at times.
+While most of the goddesses were patient and, to a certain extent, calm, the Goddess of Lightning and Light revealed herself to be rebellious and impetuous.
+This was fully evident when, on several occasions, she overused her powers, harming the interests of Mount Naumathar.
+Frequently excluded due to her unruly behavior, Onusar grew closer to the only god with whom she had a natural affinity, and at times, shared a similar personality: Nurhul, the God of Lightning.
+With Nurhul, Onusar found happiness and had two children, Nurdhor and later Alisas.
+Her path was marked by a decision that divided her family, particularly affecting the world of Ernt-nador.
 Onusar was the creator of the Third Lineage of Maiush.

 THARD, GODDESS OF THE BLUE POWER STONE

-Perhaps the most enigmatic of all goddesses is Thard, the guardian and holder of the Blue Power Stone.
-Although none of the other gods precisely know what it is - because they have never seen it - and the strength of the Blue Power Stone has never been tested, Thard has a perfect understanding of its capabilities and the importance it holds in the present and future.
-Kept in a secret location in Anahkólion, the Blue Power Stone remains hidden from the worlds.
-Possessing such profound serenity that it becomes almost unsettling, Thard is always accommodating when requested by any of the gods.
-Due to this demeanor, her opinion is often sought after by the gods in the High Council.
-Very pragmatic and rational, she has never been interested in matters of the heart, but when love struck her, she had no doubts: Ninthiglior, the God of White Flame, was her chosen partner.
-With the god of white flame, she had only one daughter, who was named after her grandmother: Nithala.
-Goddess Thard created the unique lineage solely composed of women: the First Lineage of Thayad's.
+Perhaps the most enigmatic of all the goddesses is Thard, the guardian and keeper of the Blue Power Stone.
+While none of the other gods truly know what it is, because none have ever seen it, or the extent of its power, because it has never been tested, Thard is fully aware of its capabilities, as well as the significance this power holds both in the present and in the future.
+Hidden in a secret place in Anahkólion, the Blue Power Stone remains concealed from all worlds.
+Possessing a calm so deep that it bordered on unsettling, Thard is always willing to assist when called upon by one of the gods.
+Due to this demeanor, her counsel is frequently sought by the gods in the High Council.
+Highly pragmatic and rational, she never cared for matters of the heart, but when love struck her, she did not hesitate: Ninthiglior, the God of White Fire, was her chosen one.
+With the god of white fire, she had only one daughter, named after her grandmother: Nithala.
+Thard created the only lineage made up entirely of women: the First Lineage of the Thayad’s.

 AKALA, GODDESS OF THE FUTURE AND THE UNKNOWN

-Considered the most mysterious of all goddesses, Akala is the deity with the power to possess knowledge about what is not in the present and everything that is yet to come in the future.
-With a personality as complex as her exponential beauty, Akala lives locked in her own private world.
-This is due to the weight of responsibility that rests uneasily on her shoulders, concerning the power to read the future and see beyond everything that is unknown to gods and mortals alike.
-Due to the weight of her position, whenever Akala needs to delve deep into the future and the unknown, she secretly leaves Mount Naumathar and journeys to a place unknown to all, located in the south of Dharath Island.
-Akala joined forces with Olthom, the God of the Seas, and from their union, Thom and Isha were born.
-It was on a stormy night that Akala discovered what the future held for the gods of Anahkólion and the silent mission she would undertake.
-And for Akala, that was the last time she would utilize her powers.
-As the creator of the Second Lineage of Dnathar, Akala knew that even after her own destiny had been resolved, it would depend on her lineage to carry on.
+Considered the most mysterious of all the goddesses, Akala holds the power to know what does not yet exist in the present and everything that is yet to come in the future.
+With a personality as complex as her extraordinary beauty, Akala lives secluded in her own world.
+This isolation is due to the immense responsibility that weighs heavily on her shoulders, the power to glimpse the future and peer into all that is unknown to gods and men alike.
+Because of the burden of her role, whenever she needs to delve deeply into the future and the unknown, Akala secretly leaves Mount Naumathar and travels to a place known to none, located in the southern reaches of the Isle of Dharath.
+She united with Olthom, the God of the Seas, and from this union came two children, Thom and Isha.
+It was on a stormy night that Akala discovered the fate of the gods of Anahkólion and the silent mission she would have to fulfill.
+That night, she used her powers for the last time.
+As the creator of the Second Lineage of Dnathar, Akala knew that even after her fate was decided, the future of her lineage would hold great importance.

 UNTHANAR, GODDESS OF THE FORESTS AND MOUNTAINS

-Lady of the forests and mountains, Unthanar commanded and protected all things that came from nature or were sustained by it.
-This included the vegetation and creatures that lived both above and below the ground, both on the mountains and in their deepest domains.
-For this reason, and because she was a natural explorer, Unthanar rarely stayed at Mount Naumathar, keeping herself in constant search for creatures in the nature existing in the worlds.
-However, Unthanar often did not make these searches alone, starting to have a company that resulted in an involuntary approach.
-From an early age, Therbás, who also was interested in the subject, particularly everything that was in the depths of the earth, gladly accompanied her, always assisting where possible.
-This proximity led Unthanar to unite with Therbás, even maintaining a secret desire for Thuror long before.
-But, unfortunately, Thuror had already taken a liking to Aynar.
-During Unthanar and Therbás' union, two children were born.
-First came Morlogor and, much later, Kathrom.
-Without her knowing, one of her children would change the course of the history of the gods, and there was nothing Unthanar could do.
-All the goddess's teachings were passed on to the Third Lineage of Borodhûr, in the hope that the secrets of nature would be guarded and passed down from generation to generation.
+Lady of the forests and mountains, Unthanar governed and protected all that stemmed from nature or drew sustenance from it.
+This included the vegetation and creatures that lived both above and beneath the earth, from the towering mountain peaks to the deep realms hidden within them.
+For this reason, and because she was a natural explorer, Unthanar rarely stayed on Mount Naumathar, always embarking on journeys to discover the creatures that inhabited the natural world across the realms.
+However, Unthanar was not always alone in her explorations.
+Early on, Therbás, who shared her fascination with everything beneath the earth, often accompanied her, assisting whenever possible.
+This closeness led to an unintended bond, and Unthanar eventually joined with Therbás, despite harboring a long-hidden desire for Thuror, who had already pledged himself to Aynar.
+From her union with Therbás came two sons: first Morlogor, and much later, Kathrom.
+Little did Unthanar know that one of her children would alter the course of the gods' history, and there was nothing she could do to change it.
+She passed all her knowledge to the Third Lineage of Borodhûr, hoping that the secrets of nature would be safeguarded and passed down through the generations.

 HÉLIS, GOD OF DESTINY

 Hélis was the most introspective of all the goddesses.
-She lived in extreme seclusion, and for this reason, she did not have a good relationship with some of the goddesses and gods.
-With a serious demeanor, sometimes appearing somber, she was not one to speak much, but on the contrary, she observed everything that happened and was said around her.
-Her detached demeanor from the present was deeply connected to her power of foreseeing, in some cases, a certain fate in future time and space.
-For Hélis, this power was not a divine blessing but rather an indelible burden, often difficult to bear.
-Although she possessed the Power of Destiny, she did not fully master it, being able to catch glimpses of the destinies of anyone, at any time, and in any place.
-Due to her quiet and serene nature, Hélis caught the attention of Amagdor, the god of Winds, and together they had a beautiful daughter named Helaris.
+She lived in deep seclusion, which strained her relationships with some of the gods and goddesses.
+With a stern and, at times, severe demeanor, she spoke little but was always keenly observant of everything happening and being said around her.
+Her distance from present events was deeply tied to her ability to foresee, in certain cases, a specific destiny in the future’s time and space.
+To Hélis, this power was not a divine blessing, but rather an indelible burden that was often difficult to bear.
+Though she wielded the Power of Fate, she did not have complete control over it.
+She could receive glimpses of anyone’s fate, at any moment, in any place.
+Because of her quiet and serene nature, Hélis caught the attention of Amagdor, the god of Winds, and together they had a beautiful daughter named Helaris.
 Hélis was the creator of the Second Lineage of Montharum.

 ACRONS